thepoly/docs/Style Guide.md

 For example, if the date of issue is Wednesday, November 6, write time references as follows: *At a surprise meeting Monday, the Senate voted against the new parking proposal.
 The movie Jurassic Park will be the UPAC Cinema offering on Friday.*

 #### titles of persons
 On first reference, an individual's full title should be used, e.g. *First Chairman of the People's Republic of China Mao Zedong*.
 On subseqeunt references, use only the last name, e.g. *Mao*.
-(Chinese people have their family name come before their given name.)
 For a listing of individuals and their current titles, refer to the [campus directory](https://info.rpi.edu/)

 Titles should be capitalized when preceding a name, but not when following.
 Department names should still be capitalized if they are part of a title following a name, e.g. *First Chairman of the People's Republic of China Mao Zedong and Shirley Ann Jackson, president of Rensselaer Polytechnic Institute, discussed leadership over the masses*.